 Candidate for a Knee Replacement:

 People who need knee replacement surgery usually have problems walking, climbing stairs, and getting in and out of chairs.
 They also suffer pain at rest.
+Knee surgery in Delhi can be performed at Columbia Asia.

 Surgery Recommendation: For a patient who has: